Volos to Porto Rafti via the Chalkis Bridge and Athens

 We finally undid the lines and left Volos!
 It was a sunny, windless day which unfortunately meant motoring but it felt like the time to be getting on.
 We decided on heading straight for the anchorage at Likhadon, at the top of the Evia Channel, rather than calling in to Orei where we’d probably have got stuck for a few more days!

 Jelly eggs floated past en-masse which was putting me off the job I’d said I’d do.
 Whilst at Volos, Emerald had grown a fringe of wafting, green hair around the waterline and a coating of slime on the hull.
-Hoping not to get a tickle from a jelly egg (they don’t sting, but still, ugh), we tied a line to the guardrails on the bow for me to hold on to whilst I worked my way back using a rubber scraper to wipe off the slime and a metal one for the hairy growth and the few small barnacles that had appeared too and from which I received a couple of scratches; maybe one day I’ll learn not to use my fingers to check that they’ve gone.
+Hoping not to get a tickle from a jelly egg (they don’t sting, but still, ugh), we tied a line to the guardrails on the bow for me to hold on to.
+I then worked my way back using a rubber scraper to wipe off the slime and a metal one for the hairy growth.
+A few small barnacles had appeared too, from which I received a couple of scratches.
+Maybe one day I’ll learn not to use my fingers to check that they’ve gone.

 Atalanticus / Ormo Amirou

-The next day all was calm and we went for a wander ashore.
-There isn’t much; a pontoon for little boats, a couple of tavernas and some holiday homes.
+The next day all was calm, so we went for a wander ashore.
+There isn’t much: a pontoon for little boats, a couple of tavernas and some holiday homes.
 It seemed like a place that was trying to eke out the last of the summer before closing up for winter.
 But the setting was pretty with fresh water springs burbling out of the rushes and running into the sea with quite some force.

-Whilst we were in Amirou I was doing some forward route planning and noticed that we were only 100km by road away from Itea in the Gulf of Corinth, where we would go for a visit to Delphi. by sea we were going to do around 200nm (370km) to get to the same place!
+When we were in Amirou, I did some forward route planning.
+I noticed that we were only 100km by road away from Itea in the Gulf of Corinth, where we would go for a visit to Delphi.
+By sea we were going to travel around 200nm (370km) to get to the same place!